kevinveenbirkenbach/cymais/CODE_OF_CONDUCT.md

 # Code of Conduct

-In order to foster a welcoming, open, and respectful community for everyone, we expect all contributors and participants in the CyMaIS project to abide by the following Code of Conduct.
+In order to foster a welcoming, open, and respectful community for everyone, we expect all contributors and participants in the Infinito.Nexus project to abide by the following Code of Conduct.

 ## Our Pledge